How to Choose a Capacity Planning Tool

-If you are tasked with finding the best tool for optimize your IT organization, you have your work cut out for you.
+If you are tasked with finding the best tool to optimize your IT organization, you have your work cut out for you.

 Anybody with a dartboard can claim they have a capacity planning tool.
-Unfortunately, companies selling dartboards for capacity planning aren't likely to be very honest about the sophistication of their tools.
+Unfortunately, companies selling dartboards for capacity planning aren't likely to be very honest about the sophistication or accuracy of their tools.
 Buyer beware.

 If you have an unlimited IT budget, dartboards are fine capacity planning tools.
 But the rest of us need accurate predictions of future workload resource requirements to meet business objectives.

 Too much risk means you could lose revenue and customers from downtime.
 But you also don’t want to achieve IT health through overspending.

 Good capacity planning software will provide the appropriate metrics for both these factors.

 So how do you avoid buying a dartboard when what you really need are accurate predictions?
 What makes a good capacity planning tool?
 What should a buyer in your position be looking for?

 First off, performance monitoring is not the same as capacity planning.
 Planning involves proactive provisioning for future demand.

 Getting an alarm 15 minutes before users complain can only enable you to move reactively.
 While alarms are essential components for capacity management, they don’t provide visibility into the future.